nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * The user can find services by title to determine it's unique service code, allowing the user to quickly identify a service's service code.

 ### 4.5 Appointment Manager
 Homerce allows the user to keep track of the appointments of his or her home-based business.
-The appointment manager is one of the `ListManager`s elaborated in [section 4.1](#41-list-managers).
+The appointment manager is one of the `ListManager`s elaborated in [Section 4.1 List Manager](#41-list-managers).

 #### 4.5.1 Rationale
 The appointment manager is a core feature which enables tracking of all past and upcoming appointments the home-based business owner has.